-To make our Cuban chicken soup from his stew recipe, I added sweet potato to thicken the dish and used canned tomatoes instead of the salsa he used to include.
+To make our Cuban chicken soup recipe from dad’s original, I added sweet potato to thicken the dish and used canned tomatoes instead of the salsa he used to include.

 Why You’ll Love This

 - The use of bold flavors like salsa, green olives, raisins, and capers add unique interest to every bite.

 - Using chicken thighs instead of breasts means more flavorful meat.